Ultimate Layover – 8 Beers in 8 Hours in Frankfurt

 Cost: 9.30EU round trip.
 However, if more than 1 person, it is cheaper to buy an all day collective pass for 15.80EU.
 Machines only take cash.

-Map 1 Directions
+Walking Tour: Map 1

 Upon exiting the station, you will be located in the center of Frankfurt at Old Guard Square.
 On the square is the first attraction, the Lutheran Church of St Katherine (A).
 From the square, pass the German Stock Exchange (B) on the way to the historic Eschenheimer Tower (C).
-Built in the 1100’s, it looks out of place in this modern part of the city.
+Built in the 1100’s, it looks out-of-place in this modern part of the city.
 This tower has a lot of history and has stood for centuries.
 By this point, the thirst in the back of your throat is probably quenching, right?
 Don’t worry.

 Just a couple blocks away walk to Paulskirchie, or St. Paul’s Church (D).
 Paulskirchie is a very important building in Frankfurts history.
 Originally built as a Lutheran Church in 1789, this also was once the seat of the Frankfurt Parliament.
 The Church was destroyed in WWII and was the first building in the center of Frankfurt to be rebuilt.
 Across the street is an excellent coffee shop called Stern.
 Stop here for a quick break and enjoy a beer and/or coffee.